dmx-systems/dmx-sign-up/README.md

 Keep in mind that the dmx-ldap plugin also has a configuration option that controls account creation functionality.
 This  must be enabled as well.
 Refer to the [plugins README](https://git.dmx.systems/dmx-plugins/dmx-ldap/-/blob/master/README.md) for more information on its configuration.

+### Dependency on LDAP plugin bind account usage

+The dmx-ldap plugin can be configured to use a bind account or not.
+Many of the advanced functionalities that are needed for the sign-up plugin (e.g. password change, account creation) require the bind (or manager) account.

+If the bind account is not used

 ### Restricting authorization (login) methods and/or defining their order

 The plugin allows restricting the allowed authorization methods by setting the property: